 Photoshow 2020 Member’s Guide

-Judges will be asked to select the 1st, 2nd and 3rd images in each category and at their discretion award a number of Commended awards.
-Judges will also be asked to select a ‘Best in Show’ award in each medium.
+The judges will be asked to select the 1st, 2nd and 3rd images in each category and at their discretion award a number of Commended awards.
+They will each be asked also select a ‘Best in Show’ image.

-Winners will be presented with trophies at the Annual Awards evening at which in-year competition successes also will be recognised and the PDI & Print Photographers of the Year revealed.
+Winners will be awarded trophies but no presentation evening has been planned as yet.
+In-year competition successes also will be recognised and the PDI & Print Photographers of the Year revealed.